New product launch: 10 steps to a successful release

 Two essential market research activities:

-- Analyze competitor offerings and positioning
+- Analyse competitor offerings and positioning

 - Study how your target customers make purchasing decisions